 His death—and the bloody infighting for control that happened afterwards—unraveled the empire he’d fought so hard to create.

-Nonetheless, many conquered lands retained the Greek influence Alexander introduced—some cities he founded remain important cultural centers even today—and Alexander the Great is revered as one of the most powerful and influential leaders the ancient world ever produced.
+Many conquered lands retained the Greek influence Alexander introduced, and several cities he founded remain important cultural centers even today.
+The period of history from his death to 31 B.C., when his empire folded, would come to be known as the Hellenistic period, from “Hellazein,” which means, “to speak Greek or identify with the Greeks.”
+Alexander the Great is revered as one of the most powerful and influential leaders the ancient world ever produced.

 Alexander the Great.
 Ancient History Encyclopedia.